jhpyle/docassemble/_docs/fields.md

 {% include side-by-side.html demo="fields-checkboxes-default-2" %}

-You can also use [Python] code to generate these results:
+You can also use [Python] code to generate the defaults:

 {% include side-by-side.html demo="fields-checkboxes-default-3" %}

-The code can also return a [dictionary]:
+Your [Python] code can also return a [dictionary]:

 {% include side-by-side.html demo="fields-checkboxes-default-4" %}